Reference

 Medic Update (August 2018)

-Unofficial name for a broad core update with disproportionate impact on health, finance, and legal sites — YMYL (Your Money or Your Life) categories where low-quality information could harm users.
+Unofficial name for a broad core update with disproportionate impact on health, finance, and legal sites.
+YMYL (Your Money or Your Life) categories saw low-quality information where it could harm users.

 Widely attributed to increased weight on E-A-T signals (Expertise, Authoritativeness, Trustworthiness).
 Authors, credentials, and organisational reputation became more visible ranking considerations for YMYL content.